Looking to cool down on a sunny day with soft serve in Seattle?

 2. The Pastry Project, Pioneer Square

-The Pastry Project doles out soft serve with creative toppings from a walk-up window in Pioneer Square.
-It’s typically only on Friday-Sunday for limited hours in the summer so don’t miss out!
+The Pastry Project doles out soft serve with creative toppings from a seasonal walk-up window in Pioneer Square.
+It’s returning for summer weekends (Fri-Sun) on June 26 so mark your calendars!

 📍165 South Main St